OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Experiments

 \section{Experiments}

 We train the network for 600,000 iterations, with batch size 20.
-All sub-networks are optimized using Adam \cite{adam}, with lr=2e-4 and default arguments.
-Phase I duration is 200,000 iterations.
+All sub-networks are optimized using Adam \cite{adam}, with lr=2e-4.
+Phase I duration is 200,000 iterations and Phase II 400,000.
 Within Phase II, we start with training only on fake images and real image reconstruction starts after another 200,000 iterations.

 We evaluate our model on various tasks against the state of the art methods.
 Since no other model can solve all these tasks, we evaluate against different methods in each task.
-Depending on availability, some baselines were pre-trained models released by the authors and some were trained from scratch with the authors' code.
+Depending on availability, some baselines were pre-trained models released by the authors and some were trained from scratch with the authors' official code and instructions.

 {\bf Datasets\quad} We evaluate our model with three datasets of fine-grained categorization. \textbf{Caltech-UCSD Birds-200-2011 (Birds)}~\cite{WahCUB_200_2011}: This dataset consists of 11,788 images of 200 classes of birds, annotated with bounding boxes and segmentation masks. \textbf{Stanford Dogs (Dogs)}~\cite{KrauseStarkDengFei-Fei_3DRR2013}: This dataset consists of 20,580 images of 120 classes of dogs, annotated with bounding boxes.
 For evaluation, target segmentation masks were generated by a pre-trained DeepLabV3~\cite{chen2017rethinking} model on the COCO~\cite{lin2014microsoft} dataset.
 The pre-trained model was acquired from the gluoncv toolkit~\cite{gluoncvnlp2019}. \textbf{Stanford Cars (Cars)}~\cite{KhoslaYaoJayadevaprakashFeiFei_FGVC2011}: This dataset consists of 16,185 images of 196 classes of cars, annotated with bounding boxes.
 Segmentation masks were generated as above with the pre-trained DeepLabV3 model.